-High socioeconomic status (SES), which is most often defined by high income and/or high education level, has been linked to an increased risk of breast cancer [234-239].
+High socioeconomic status (SES) is most often defined by high income and/or high education level.

 High SES has been linked to an increased risk of breast cancer [238-245].